 Orciano is located in one of the most beautiful areas in all of Tuscany, nestled in the expansive and welcoming hills around Livorno.
-Immersed in a nature permeated by calm, reflection and meditation, it’s home to trails and white roads that invite visitors to spend some time away from the hustle and bustle of the city and rediscover the magic of slow living through a walk or bike ride.
+Immersed in the calm and meditative nature, it’s home to trails and white roads that invite visitors to spend some time away from the hustle and bustle of the city and rediscover the magic of slow living through a walk or bike ride.

-Likely founded in the Middle Ages, as documents from the 8th century attest to, the town was probably ruled by a Lombard family before being passed, as happened to many towns in this area, to the Florentine Republic.
-Orciano is home to the 15th-century Church of San Michele, which conserves a copy of a painting by Raphael dedicated to St. Michael the Archangel.
+Orciano is home to the 15th-century Church of San Michele, which conserves a copy of a painting by Raphael dedicated to San Michele the Archangel.
 The building, which has suffered immense damage over the years, now has a Neoclassical appearance, but the polychrome marble altar is as old as the original church.

 Along the roads winding around Orciano, a paradise for motorcyclists heading to the sea, is the Pisan Hills Wine Trail which brings companies and the area's producers of excellent food and wine together.